At Gatwick we're dedicated to shaping the future of world travel and delivering the highest possible standards.

 If you answered yes, here's what you will be doing:

 First year: Training full time at East Surrey College in BTEC General Engineering.

 Second year: On-site training at the airport, spending three months at a time in different engineering departments.
 Continuing with BTEC General Engineering.

 Third year: Ongoing training within engineering departments at the airport.
 Starting NVQ Level 3 in Engineering Maintenance and one day a week at college to study HNC in Engineering.

 Fourth year: Ongoing placements within engineering departments at the airport.
 One day a week at college to complete HNC in Engineering and competing NVQ.

 Want to apply?

 Here's our criteria for applying to be an apprentice.
 You'll need to:

-- Have a minimum of four GCSEs at Level 4/5 in English, Maths and a Science subject
+- Have a minimum of four GCSEs at Level 4 and above in English, Maths and a Science subject

 - Be interested in mechanical or electrical engineering